 As a busy family on the go, it’s easy to gravitate towards pre-packed snack bars, but we prefer to bake something more nutritious for our family.
+Cherry Oatmeal Bars are lovely with your coffee as well!
 These bars do the trick.
-Cherry Oatmeal Bars are wonderful with your coffee as well!

 No one even knows there’s a superfood hidden inside.
 Everyone thinks they’re simply delicious!

 Our love of oatmeal bars started with this recipe for Easy Oatmeal Bars.
 It’s now a family favorite and our most pinned recipe on Pinterest.
 It’s healthy and vegetarian.
 You can Pin it here to make it later.

 Blueberry Oatmeal Bars – delicious recipe made with fresh blueberries.